 - Wearables – like Google glasses provide real-time or recorded/edited insights through the eyes of consumers.

 - Online surveys – many well established and proven methods to reach various niches.
 Also to gain vox-pop type feedback.
 With high and growing Internet penetration, and faster broadband and mobile Internet speeds, this enables rapid, cost-effective, multi-country, multi-media quantitative research.
+Some methods also integrate social media data, and video responses.

 - Online focus groups – real-time online discussions over a set period e.g. 2 hours (so-called synchronous research); useful to reach remote or difficult to find respondents.